-In this paper we have considered two publicly available lemmatizers for Serbian and one for Croatian.
+In this paper, we have considered two publicly available lemmatizers for Serbian and one for Croatian.
 All of them are accompanied by a POS tagger module.

-Gesmundo and Samardžić presented two versions of BTagger4, a system that performs lemmatization as a category tagging task - one where only the word suffixes are normalized [6], and one which also deals with word prefixes, allowing for full lemmatization [7].
-Agić et al. developed a lemmatization model for Croatian5 which was also successfully applied to Serbian [8].
-They evaluated performance of several publicly lemmatization tools and concluded that the CST lemmatizer [9] achieves the highest accuracy with their model.
-Continuing this line of work, Ljubešić et al. presented a lemmatizer for Serbian6 that relies on a large inflectional lexicon and an improved POS tagger [10].
+Gesmundo and Samardžić presented two versions of $BTagger^4$ , a system that performs lemmatization as a category tagging task - one where only the word suffixes are normalized [8], and one which also deals with word prefixes, allowing for full lemmatization [9].
+Agić et al. developed a lemmatization model for Croatian which was also successfully applied to Serbian [10].
+They evaluated several lemmatization tools and concluded that the CST lemmatizer [11] achieves the highest accuracy with their model.
+Continuing this line of work, Ljubešić et al. presented a lemmatizer for Serbian that relies on a large inflectional lexicon and an improved POS tagger [12].

-It should be noted that, aside from the three lemmatizers evaluated here, there are a few other publicly available packages that could be used for lemmatizing texts written in Serbian.
+Aside from the three lemmatizers evaluated here, there

+are a few other publicly available packages that could be used for lemmatizing texts written in Serbian.
 However, they were discarded from evaluation since previous work showed them to be inferior to the aforementioned algorithms.
-Gesmundo and Samardžić found that LemmaGen of Juršič et al. [11] performs significantly worse when lemmatizing Serbian than their own approach [6].
-Similarly, Agić et al. found the chosen CST lemmatizer to be better than the PurePos [12] and the TreeTagger [13] libraries, when used with their model.
+Gesmundo and Samardžić found that LemmaGen of Juršič et al. [13] performs significantly worse when lemmatizing Serbian than their own approach [8].
+Similarly, Agić et al. found the chosen CST lemmatizer to be better than the PurePos [14] and the TreeTagger [15] libraries, when used with their model.